 What Factors Go Into a FICO® Score?

-Before we talk about the changes coming, let’s break down exactly what goes into your FICO score calculation.
+Before we talk about the changes to FICO Scores, let’s break down exactly what goes into your FICO Score calculation.

 - Do you have new credit?
 Opening a number of new credit accounts within a short period of time can hurt your credit score.
 Why?
 Lenders may worry you’re taking on a lot of debt because you’re about to experience financial troubles.

 You might be asking yourself why FICO would change their credit scoring model in the first place.
 If it ain’t broke why fix it — right?

 Well it’s not so much that FICO Scores are broken in any way, but in order to reflect improved analytics and new data, FICO periodically releases new versions of their credit score models.
 Anything from a new technological advance to changes in consumer behavior can invoke a score update from FICO and other credit scoring companies.